NeuroTechX/ntx_slack_archive/devices.md

  >I saw the bom for openfnir was pretty complete.
 I reached out to the fUS people too, gonna try and call them tomorrow.
 I was talking optical EROS, but yea still hair is a problem with that modality

+5/14/2017 10:02 PM

+ **mhough** :

+ >Sure.
+I don't know what people want to hear on the hair thing.
+Sick people don't care about their hair and if you want to "see through walls" then use MEG.
+Do you mean Gratton's EROS?
+Are they still doing that?
+It never made it into a paper but I think.
+An aside.
+We got a good confirmation of Gratton's space fortress -subcortical volume result from Arul and Omar's data at GazzLab.
+EROS if I remember correctly is based on the same physiological mechanism as Bayford and Holders-EIT in that water changes are what's driving your imaging contrast.